-Table 1: Confusion Matrix and Error Rate on Test Data
+Table 1: Confusion Matrix and Error Rate

-Although random forest has many advantages, it still can’t deal with the situation when data are not linear separable.
-So in that case we should try neural network or kernel SVM for the next step.

 Distribution of Weather Stations

 The original data provided the longitude and latitude of the weather stations across Seattle.
 This is an important information as Seattle is surrounded by mountains and the weather records may vary a lot due to geographic differences.